 Verneshots – realistic, but unlikely to end the world

-In the event that a volcanic eruption is caused by a phenomenal buildup of gas, particularly carbon dioxide, deep beneath the surface of the earth, a hefty volume of rock and life-seeking missiles of geological material could be launched into the air.
+In the event that a volcanic eruption is caused by a phenomenal buildup of gas, particularly carbon dioxide, deep beneath the surface of the earth a hefty volume of rock and life-seeking missiles of geological material could be launched into the air.
 It is possible that the gas could be pressurised enough to force the rock from the crust and mantle into what’s known as a sub-orbital trajectory.
 This is when the path of the object passes through the atmosphere of the Earth but does not go high enough to escape the gravitational pull of the Earth entirely.
-The rock will plummet back to Earth, possibly reaching terminal velocity, depending of course on the altitude achieved and the weight and volume of the rock etc. Still exceptionally hot from the volcano it was just spat out from, this will result in a fire and brimstone situation involving molten rock falling from the sky and hitting the Earth at cataclysmic speeds.
+The rock will plummet back to Earth and possibly reach terminal velocity, depending of course on the altitude achieved and the weight and volume of the rock etc. Still exceptionally hot from the volcano it was just spat out from this will result in a fire and brimstone situation involving molten rock falling from the sky and hitting the Earth at cataclysmic speeds.

-Verneshots have been associated with mass extinction events in the Earth’s history, with Geologists noting definitive evidence of hyper-velocity impact events.
+Verneshots have been associated with mass extinction events in the Earth’s history with Geologists noting definitive evidence of hyper-velocity impact events.
 If the volcanic eruption is large enough the verneshots could be globally dispersive.